NiazMahmud2001/VLLM-Email-Writer/README.md

     H --> I["Receive HTTP Post requests from Gradio and Extract Tones and Temparature"] C --> I

-    I --> J["Inference the LLM model with Queries, Tones(Casual to Professional) and Temparature"] J --> K["Send the response to Website"]
+    I --> J["Inference the LLM model with Queries, Tones(Casual to Professional) and length"] J --> K["Send the response to Website"]
     K --> A
 ```